jindrichmynarz/dissertation/parts/introduction.md

 * Combination of semantic and statistical features of data has a synergic effect that can produce better matchmaking results than when only semantic or statistical features are used.
 -->

+The following parts of this chapter provide preliminaries upon which the subsequent chapters extensively build.

 The contributions presented in this thesis including methods and software were authored or co-authored by the thesis author, unless stated otherwise.